 The LOOPS information defined above in a generic way can be mapped to specific tunnel encapsulation protocols.
-Sketches for two tunnel protocols are given below: Geneve (Section 7.1), and GUE (Section 7.2).
+A sketch for the tunnel protocol Geneve is given below (Section 7.1).
 The actual encapsulation can be designed in a "native" way by putting each of the various elements into the TLV format of the encapsulation protocol, or it can be achieved by providing single TLVs for forward and reverse information and using some generic encoding of both kinds of information as shown in Appendix B.3.